Read the Latest

-It is the expectation that pediatric surgery residents at Children's Hospital of Pittsburgh of UPMC are interested in academic careers.
+It is the expectation that pediatric surgery residents at UPMC Children's are interested in academic careers.
 It is therefore important for them to participate in scholarly activities during their fellowship.
 The first year fellow should identify a research mentor early in their tenure and develop a research plan.
 It is the expectation that the project will be clinically based, and suitable for presentation/publication.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.